 decorated with an exotic bird on a branch, the other graduated panels pierced and chased with various exotic plants

 Sold for £20,000 (buyer's premium included

-Little was known of Japanese art since they closed their ports in 1624, however when they reopened them again in the 1850s, a whole new world of art and design was made available to Europe, particularly after the London Exhibition of 1862.
+Little was known of Japanese art since they closed their ports in 1624, however when they were reopened in the 1850s, a whole new world of art and design was made available to Europe, particularly after being showcased at the London Exhibition of 1862.
 Distinct and brightly coloured enamel cloisonné work was taken up by jewellers such as Lucien Falize, who used traditional Japanese imagery in his pieces to capitalise on this new fascination.
-Japan has very little, if any, tradition in jewellery making but they did have a lot of very talented metalworkers, used to working on a small scale for other decorative objects, and particularly after 1876 when the wearing of Samurai sword was banned, craftsmen who had previous decorated the very elaborate sword fittings, turned to making jewellery for export.
-Using complex and contrasting alloys their mixed metalwork was a completely new aesthetic to the European market.
+Japan has very little, if any, tradition in jewellery making but they did have a lot of very talented metalworkers, used to working on a small scale for other decorative objects.
+After the wearing of Samurai sword was banned in 1876 , craftsmen who had previous decorated the very elaborate sword fittings, turned to making jewellery for export.
+Using complex and contrasting alloys their mixed metalwork was a completely new and exciting aesthetic to the European market.